Various Opportunities to Learn

 There are always opportunities to engage in informal conversation and exchange with other participants and faculty.

-Friday morning there will be workshops offered by very experienced participants who are invited by the faculty to introduce special themes of their work.
+Thursday morning there will be workshops offered by very experienced participants.

 - work on personal issues